ChauhanSRishabh/mysql-learnings/README.md

 - Check if the MySQL service has been loaded : `$ brew services list`
 - Verify the installed MySQL instance : `$ mysql -V`.
 - To stop the MySQL service : `$ brew services stop mysql`

+## Rules in MySQL

+- Keywords aren't case-sensitive.
+Can be written in all-caps, all lower case, or combination of upper and lower case.
+Although it is **best practice to write them in uppercase**.
+- If you want to write 2 different SQL queries in a single file, you need semicolon(**;**) to separate them.
+- To write a string in SQL, write it inside single-quotes(**‘‘**) quotes to distinguish it from keywords. eg - ‘string’